OHSBVA State Officials' Coordinator's Page

 1. Judging whether an “overpassed” ball has entered the plane above the net and properly applying the pertinent rule

-An overpass typically involves a ball played by one team that will bring the ball closer to the net than the player contacting the ball intended, creating challenges for the setter in reaching the ball to get a decent set to a hitter, especially if the setter is back row since a back-row attack or back-row block may occur because the setter has to save the ball near the net and at or higher than the top of the net or the blocker may commit an over-the-net fault.
+An overpass typically involves a ball played by one team that will bring the ball closer to the net than the player contacting the ball intended, creating challenges for the setter in reaching the ball to get a decent set to a hitter.
+Awareness on the part of both referees regarding whether the setter is back row is critical since a back-row attack or back-row block may occur given the setter attempting to "save" the ball near the net with the ball possibly totally above net height and the setter possibly reaching higher than the top of the net.
+And, on such a play, the blocker may commit an over-the-net fault by taking a play away from the setter before the ball breaks the plane of the net.

-Referees have to know the applicable rules when any ball is attacked (directed toward the net) and use proper mechanics (described below) to “’sight” the ball to determine whether it broke the plane of the net and whether/when it was contacted by the opponent.
-An overpass judgment by the R1 may be required as the ball approaches the net.
-If the ball nears the plane above the net, the R1 must determine: (a) whether the ball broke the plane above the net before being contacted by the opponent where it could be legally attacked OR blocked; OR (b) if the ball did not break the plane, was the opponent’s contact an attack or a block?; AND (c) if the ball did not break the plane AND the defensive team's contact was considered a block, did the block contact interfere with the attacking team''s right to play the ball on its own side of the net?
+Referees have to know the applicable rules when any ball is attacked (directed toward the net) and use proper mechanics (described below) to “’sight” the ball to determine whether the lead edge of the ball broke the plane of the net and whether/when/how the opponent contacted the ball.
+As the ball nears the plane above the net, the R1 must determine: (a) whether the ball broke the plane above the net before being contacted by the opponent where it could be legally attacked OR blocked; OR (b) if the ball did not break the plane, was the opponent’s contact an attack or a block?; AND (c) if the ball did not break the plane AND the defensive team's contact was considered a block, did the block contact interfere with the attacking team''s right to play the ball on its own side of the net?
 The key here is that the defensive team is permitted to contact the ball on the opponent’s side of the net under specified circumstances but never by attacking a ball that hasn’t broken the plane and is totally on the other team’s side of the net.
 A third hit may be blocked over the opponent’s courts as long as the attacking team has had the opportunity to complete an attack-hit.
 In other words, simultaneous contact by opposing players on a ball that is totally on Team A’s side of the net is an over-the-net fault on Team B.

 To determine whether a ball has broken the plane above the net, R1s should use a sighting technique that involves looking straight down the line of the net with eyes on either side of the antenna to make the best judgment possible.
 “Breaking the plane” occurs at the moment the front edge of the ball has reached the imaginary plane above the net.
 If the R1 determines that the ball has broken the plane, the ball may be either attacked or blocked by a front-row player of the other team.
 There is no rule that says an overpass may not be attacked.
 Referees should not say to a coach that an overpass may not be attacked since this is clearly inaccurate.
 Rule 9, Section 6, Net Play, Art.
 3 states: “A player shall not contact a ball which is completely on the opponent’s side of the net unless the contact is a legal block.”
 Therefore, a ball cannot be attacked unless it has broken the plane above the net, and a ball may not be attacked when it is totally over the opponent’s court regardless of whether the opponent has completed its three hits or the third ball was clearly going to cross the net.